 To learn more about adding, protecting, and managing downloadable files In WordPress, see the tutorial below:

-How To Protect Your Content In Your WordPress Posts And Pages
+Protecting Your Content In WordPress Posts And Pages

 Complete the step-by-step tutorial below to learn more about creating private and password-protected posts and pages using the WordPress built-in content protection methods.